Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

 \subsection{Contribution and survey structure}

-The objective of this survey is to provide a robust foundation for both \ac{HEP} researchers aiming to grasp the principles of deep learning and its applications within the \ac{HEP} domain, and for computer science researchers familiar with \ac{AI} seeking insights into the fundamental features and prerequisites essential for constructing a robust \ac{AI} model tailored specifically for \ac{HEP}, employing Jet images.
+The objective of this survey is to provide a robust foundation for both \ac{HEP} researchers aiming to grasp the principles of \ac{DL} and its applications within the \ac{HEP} domain, and for computer science researchers familiar with \ac{AI} seeking insights into the fundamental features and prerequisites essential for constructing a robust \ac{AI} model tailored specifically for \ac{HEP}, employing Jet images {and \ac{PC}}.
 To achieve this goal, our contribution is encapsulated in the following key points:

-\begin{itemize} \item The survey offers preliminary insights into the various types of particles and performance metrics associated with both AI-based and non-AI-based Jet particle physics methodologies.
+\begin{itemize}[leftmargin=6pt] \item The survey offers preliminary insights into the various types of particles and performance metrics associated with both AI-based and non-AI-based Jet particle physics methodologies.

-\item The taxonomy of \ac{ML} and \ac{DL}-based techniques in \ac{HEP} for analyzing Jet images, along with their respective preprocessing and feature extraction methodologies, is thoroughly explored. \item The widely adopted \ac{AI} models designed for analyzing \ac{HEP} Jet images, along with their descriptive layered architectures, are extensively elaborated upon.
-Furthermore, their performance metrics are summarized and compared. \item Different state-of-the-art methods are clustered based on the \ac{AI} techniques employed and comprehensively reviewed accordingly.
-Additionally, the exploration of AI-based applications in \ac{HEP} Jet images is thoroughly detailed. \item Future directions and outlooks are explored, which aims to offer researchers insights into existing research gaps and areas within \ac{AI} concepts and fields that remain unexplored in AI-based Jet images. \end{itemize}
+\item The taxonomy of \ac{ML} and \ac{DL}-based techniques in \ac{HEP} for analyzing Jet images {and \ac{PC}}, along with their respective preprocessing and feature extraction methodologies, is thoroughly explored. \item The widely adopted \ac{AI} models designed for analyzing \ac{HEP} Jet {tagging}, along with their descriptive layered architectures, are extensively elaborated upon.
+Furthermore, their performance metrics are summarized and compared. \item Different \ac{SOTA} methods are clustered based on the \ac{AI} techniques employed and comprehensively reviewed accordingly.
+Additionally, the exploration of AI-based applications in \ac{HEP} Jet {classification} is thoroughly detailed. \item Future directions and outlooks are explored, which aims to offer researchers insights into existing research gaps and areas within \ac{AI} concepts and fields that remain unexplored in AI-based Jet images {and \ac{PC}}. \end{itemize}